terrynguyen19881215-del/sql-sales-analysis/README.md

 ---

+### 5. Retention by Acquisition Channel

+#### Insight

+Retention analysis across acquisition channels shows similar retention behavior.

+- Paid, Referral, and Organic users have comparable retention rates
+- Most users drop off after the first active month

+This suggests that retention is not primarily driven by acquisition channel, but by product experience and early engagement.

+---

+### 6. Churn Analysis

+#### Insight

+Churn analysis reveals a consistent pattern of early user drop-off.

+- Multiple cohorts experience near-complete churn after the first month
+- High churn is observed across acquisition channels

+This indicates that users are not continuing engagement beyond initial usage, suggesting issues with onboarding or product value delivery.

+---

+### 7. Cohort Churn Analysis

+#### Insight

+Cohort-based analysis shows no clear improvement in retention over time.

+- Early cohorts drop off quickly after initial activity
+- Newer cohorts do not demonstrate stronger retention patterns

+This suggests that the product has not yet achieved retention improvements across cohorts.

+---

+### 8. Unit Economics (LTV / CAC)

+#### Insight

+Unit economics analysis compares customer lifetime value (LTV) with acquisition cost (CAC).

+- Referral channel shows the highest LTV/CAC ratio and strongest efficiency
+- Paid and Organic channels have LTV lower than CAC, indicating negative unit economics

+This suggests that current growth may not be sustainable if acquisition costs exceed long-term value.

+---

 ## Business Insights

+**Early churn problem**

+Most users do not return after their first month, indicating a significant early churn issue.

+**Retention is product-driven**

+Retention rates are similar across channels, suggesting that improving product experience is more impactful than optimizing acquisition sources.

 **Revenue concentration risk**

 Revenue is highly concentrated among a small number of customers.
 This creates exposure to volatility if one or two major accounts churn.

+**Unit economics imbalance**

+Some acquisition channels are not profitable (LTV < CAC), which may lead to unsustainable growth.

 **Customer dependency**